 Skip to main content

 Fixed cost per unit.
-Simple and predictable.
+Simple and predictable — and the only model you create.
+Standard covers flat per-unit rates, percentage-style multipliers, and revenue share.
 Every unit costs the same amount regardless of volume.
 If you charge $0.001 per token, the 1st token costs the same as the 1,000,000th token.
 Use cases:

 • Flat rate per token